abrarahmd/Abrarahmd/README.md

 ### About Me:

+- 🧑‍💼 Currently employed at Celloscope as a Trainee - AI/ML.

 - 🌐 My center of attention is AI & ML.

 - 🤖 Currently working on my Thesis on Natural Language Processing.